leanEthereum/leanSig/README.md

 let is_valid = S::verify(&pk, epoch, &message, &sig);
 ```

-See also function `test_signature_scheme_correctness` in [this file](https://github.com/b-wagn/hash-sig/blob/main/src/signature.rs).
+See also function `test_signature_scheme_correctness` in [this file](https://github.com/leanEthereum/leanSig/blob/main/src/signature.rs).

 ## Schemes
 The code implements a generic framework from [this paper](https://eprint.iacr.org/2025/055.pdf), which builds XMSS-like hash-based signatures from a primitive called incomparable encodings.
-Hardcoded instantiations of this generic framework (using Poseidon2) are defined in `hashsig::signature::generalized_xmss`.
+Hardcoded instantiations of this generic framework (using Poseidon2) are defined in `leansig::signature::generalized_xmss`.
 The parameters have been chosen based on the analysis in the paper using Python scripts.
 Details are as follows:

 | Submodule        | Paper / Documentation                                     | Parameters Set With     |